What is psikat?

 Parameter Description

-MODE ENV shapes the volume with the ADSR envelope.
-GATE holds the volume at full level for the entire duration of the note
+MODE ENV shapes volume with the envelope.
+GATE holds full volume for the note duration

 ENV